Jaydee8652/EspressoBatch/README.md

 Generates quantum-espresso sfc input files from .cifs in 'cifs/validated' to perform a "sanity check".

  - 2: (MUST BE RUN ON HEAD NODE)
 Batches all sanity check calculations to slurm.
-Calculations are grouped jobs dynamically, with an initial target of 1000 calculations per job submitted.
+Calculations are grouped into jobs dynamically, with an initial target of 1000 calculations per job submitted.
 These calculations will run sequentually within a job.
 If calculations are particularly demanding, or speed is a concern, the grouping can reduced to split the task across more slurm jobs.